-- Is covered by a qualified High Deductible Health Insurance Plan (HDHP)
+- You must already be covered by a qualified High Deductible Health Insurance Plan (HDHP)

-- Is not covered by other health insurances
+- You must not be covered by other health insurance

-- Cannot be claimed as a dependent on someone else's tax return
+- You must not be claimed as a dependent on someone else's tax return.

 - Your annual HSA deposit cannot exceed your plan's deductible (except for catch-up contributions after age 55)